GenomicsAotearoa/metagenomics_summer_school/docs/index.md

-!!! magnifying-glass "testing new admonition"
+!!! microscope "testing new admonition"

     testing new admonition